insani7y/fast-cnum-converter/README.md

 # Fast cnum converter

-This a faster version of original cnum-converter that uses rust internally.
+This a faster version of original cnum-converter, due to internal rust usage.

 ## Benchmarks

-Here's some benchmarks that prove: rust usage leads to a higher performance.
+Here's some benchmarks to prove: rust usage leads to a higher performance.
 We are testing:

 - convert_cnum_to_alpha with str passed in